A version of this article originally appeared in Chief Learning Officer.

 These inefficiencies in search reduce the value of your e-learning initiatives because they prevent employees from using video as a just-in-time learning resource.

 Inside Video Search: Making Your Video Content Discoverable

 Fortunately, video search has made tremendous advances in the past few years, and these advances have become standard in many video CMSs.
-Modern video search engines enable employees to find any word spoken or shown on-screen within any video and then instantly fast-forward to that precise moment.
+AI-powered video search engines enable employees to find any word spoken or shown on-screen within any video and then instantly fast-forward to that precise moment.

 Under the hood, these video search engines are powered by machine learning.
 Specifically, two technologies analyze video content to create a search index: automatic speech recognition works to recognize words spoken by your instructors, and optical character recognition discerns the words presented onscreen.
 These technologies are trained with massive data sets and deep-learning algorithms to identify individual words and phrases, which are then time-stamped and added to the search index.